PeakWarranty/21-Day-Checklist/README.md

                         hasIssue = true;

-                        // Start the issue string with the item's main description let itemReport = `Item #${index + 1}: ${value}`;
+                        // Start the issue string with the item's main description
+                        // Note: index starts at 0, so we use index + 1 for Item #
+                        let itemReport = `Item #${index + 1}: ${value}`;

                         // Append comment if present